Chris Poulos

-Christopher Poulos is an American educator and politician.
+Christopher Poulos (born 1974) is an American educator and politician.
 A Democrat, he is a member of the Connecticut House of Representatives serving in the 81st district since 2022.
 He was elected by only one vote.
 He was re-elected by a wider margin in 2024.

 Poulos is a Spanish teacher at Joel Barlow High School in Redding.
 He was selected as Connecticut Teacher of the Year in 2007.